Facticee/facticee.github.io/README.md

 * 🔴 **Status Indicators:** If you add a local service (like `localhost:9000` or a local IP with a port), the status dot will show up as offline (red).
 This happens because the public website running on GitHub **cannot** access your private home network.
 (The button to redirect you to the local website will still work.. just te status indicator not).
 If the website is public (like https://github.com) the Status Indicator should alway work

-* **Full Local Access:** If you want the status dots to turn green and work automatically, simply download the HTML/CSS files and host the dashboard locally on your own home server (e.g., via Nginx). **Like i have already explained in "Stepup"!**
+* **Full Local Access:** If you want the full experience even with your own hosts, simply download the HTML/CSS files and host the dashboard locally on your own homeserver (e.g. via Nginx). **Like i have already explained in "Stepup"**